alinush/6.824-lecture-notes/exams/exams.md

    + How is a replacement picked?
 (Randomly apparently)
    + Is the replacement server moved from its old TLT entry to the new one, or is it also left in the old TLT entry as well?
      - Figure 2 from paper suggests it is left in the old TLT entry

-**TODO:** Primary backup replication, remind yourself when view is allowed to change.

 **TODO:** Paxos, try to understand why np/na are needed and what happened if one of them was not used.